 Teak is a tropical hardwood that comes from old-growth trees.
 Rich in natural oils, it’s long been one of the top choices in furniture design, and outdoor furniture in particular.
 Reclaimed teak comes from wood that was harvested years ago so it’s an eco-friendly choice.
 Often salvaged from old bridges, buildings and wharves, once the planks are recovered, they’re restored.
-Old vanishes, nails, finishes, dirt and weathering are removed and sanded back and the timber is ready to be given new life as furniture, complete with a rich coat of oil or stain.
+Old vanishes, nails, finishes, dirt and weathering are removed and sanded back and the timber is ready to be given new life as furniture, complete with a rich coat of oil or stain to enhance its rustic beauty.
 Here are 5 benefits of reclaimed teak timber and why we love it so.

 Recycled timber is the most environmentally friendly choice of hardwood.
 As no trees were cut down to source it, recycling timber helps to prevent deforestation and reduce our carbon footprint on the planet.
 Additionally, reclaiming perfectly good lumber means less waste-wood from demolitions ends up in landfills.
 Greenpeace states that recycled timber is the most preferable timber source.